-The Eaton BR130 is a 30-amp, single-pole Type BR circuit breaker designed for residential load centers.
-It's one of the most commonly stocked breakers in North American electrical supply aisles, and for good reason: it's affordable, reliable, and drops into any Eaton BR or CH-series panel without fuss.
-This review covers what the BR130 does well, where it falls short, and who should be reaching for one.
+This Eaton BR130 review covers a 30-amp, single-pole Type BR circuit breaker designed for residential load centers.
+It's one of the most commonly stocked breakers in North American electrical supply aisles, and for good reason: it's affordable, reliable, and drops into any Eaton BR or BR-compatible CH-series panel without fuss.
+Below we cover what the BR130 does well, where it falls short, and who should actually be reaching for a 30A single-pole breaker.
+For a deeper installation and specification breakdown, see our complete guide to the Eaton BR130.

 TL;DR: The Eaton BR130 is a dependable, no-frills 30A single-pole breaker that fits BR and CH-series panels.
 It's a solid choice for 120V circuits drawing up to 30 amps, but remember — single-pole breakers can't protect 240V appliances on their own.
-For dryers, water heaters, or ranges, you'll want the two-pole BR230.
+For dryers, water heaters, or ranges, you'll want the two-pole BR230 instead — and if you're cross-shopping single-pole breakers in other panel brands, see our Square D QO120CP review or check the Square D QO120CP directly.

 Overview and specifications